cappy-pugliese/cappy_popgen_project/Project.md

 ### Running PCAngsd

-After running Plink, we can now use the output files to run PCAngsd.
-We will be ussing the `-admix` option to calculate population structure and generate our visual output.
+After running Plink, we can now use the output files to run PCAngsd (full script found [here](code/scripts/08_pcangsd.sh)).
+We will be using the `-admix` option to calculate population structure and generate our visual output.

 ```{bash}
 $PCANGSD -plink $INDIR/plink_pd \